Can You Cancel a Timeshare?

 Step 1.
 Find Out the Cancellation Period

-The first step is always to find out how long you have to cancel the contract.
+The first step is to determine how long you have to cancel the contract.
 Check your agreement to see if it outlines a cancellation window.

 If the contract doesn’t outline a cancellation period or you disagree with it, check your state’s laws on timeshare contracts.
 You can also reach out to your state’s consumer protection office to find your options.